 If you and your girls would enjoy a unique spa experience, book yourselves treatments at the Salt Spa St. Augustine.
 In addition to massages, the Salt Spa offers sensory-deprivation salt soaks, infrared sauna sessions, and a Himalayan salt cave.
 You can combine all three in an afternoon “Ultimate Spa Experience.”

 I’ve learned that I’m a little too Type-A for a one-hour soak, but my skin did appreciate the nourishing effects of the salt water.
 The Salt Cave is good for respiratory and cardiovascular health, and the relaxing environment and light therapy are great stress relievers.

-Be sure to leave yourself time to stroll through the historic district, visit the Castillo de San Marcos National Monument, and explore some of St. Augustine’s attractions.
+Be sure to leave yourself time to stroll through the historic district and explore some of St. Augustine’s attractions.
 Of course, you can always hop on one of the trolley or train tours or hire a carriage too when your feet get tired.

 You may want to sign up for a group tour of Flagler College, formerly the Ponce de Leon luxury hotel owned by Henry Flagler, an oil tycoon.
 The tour will get you inside to see the priceless Tiffany chandeliers and stained-glass windows that adorn the ladies’ parlor and student dining hall.

 Examine the Collections at the Lightner Museum

 If the Gilded Age fascinates you as it does me, you can also pop over to the Lightner Museum across the street, which was formerly the Alcazar Hotel and now houses one of the finest collections of fine and decorative 19th-century art in the country.
 Founded in 1948 by Chicago publisher and collector Otto C. Lightner, the collection includes furniture, paintings, sculptures, and decorative objects that Lightner amassed over his lifetime.